 Use the main estimator first, then move into the worked examples and explainers that match the change you are trying to understand.

-Check whether your monthly benefits appear to be above the current cap inside or outside Greater London.
+Check whether your monthly benefits appear to be above the current cap inside or outside Greater London, using the current family and single-adult limits.

 Estimate possible council tax support using local-bill size, income, benefits and savings.
 Independent UK checker.